conedevelopment/sprucecss-site-eleventy/src/blog/8-helpful-sass-mixins-and-functions.md

 I haven't used it for a long time because, using Google Fonts, you can "embed" any font just with a stylesheet.
 With the rise of related GDPR problems, self-hosting our fonts is a good idea.

+{% notification %}
-<Notification type="info">If you want to download any Google Font, you can use the [google webfonts helper](https://gwfh.mranftl.com/fonts) website where you can get the newest font variants.</Notification>
+If you want to download any Google Font, you can use the [google webfonts helper](https://gwfh.mranftl.com/fonts) website where you can get the newest font variants.
+{% endnotification %}

 ```scss
 @use 'sass:string';